ourfreewp/wp2-download/README.md

 # wp2-download

+> [!WARNING]
+> Development is ongoing, and the code is still a work in progress.

 WP2 Download is a manifest-driven package hub for WordPress, designed for secure, scalable distribution of plugins, themes, and must-use packages.
 It supports automated releases, health checks, analytics, licensing, and integration with native WordPress update flows.

 ## 🚀 Quick Start